• Disease Overview

 Signs & Symptoms

 The specific symptoms of Marfan syndrome vary greatly from person to person.
 Some individuals will develop only a few mild or isolated symptoms; others will develop more serious complications.
-In most cases, Marfan syndrome progresses as individuals grow older.
+In most people, Marfan syndrome progresses as individuals grow older.
 In some infants, Marfan syndrome may cause severe, rapidly progressive complications during infancy, often quickly affecting multiple organ systems early in life.
-Marfan syndrome can potentially affect many systems of the body including the heart, blood vessels, skeleton, eyes, lungs, and skin.
+Marfan syndrome can potentially affect many systems of the body including the heart, blood vessels, skeleton, eyes, lungs and skin.

-Individuals with Marfan syndrome often develop distinct physical findings often including an abnormally thin physique and disproportionately long, slender arms and legs (dolichostenomelia) due to overgrowth of the long bones.
+Individuals with Marfan syndrome often develop distinct physical findings including an abnormally thin physique and disproportionately long, slender arms and legs (dolichostenomelia) due to overgrowth of the long bones.
 In addition, affected individuals usually have abnormally long, slender fingers (arachnodactyly).
 People with Marfan syndrome are usually very tall and thin in comparison to unaffected family members but not necessarily in comparison to the general population.
 They can lack muscle tone (hypotonia) and have little fat under the skin (subcutaneous fat).

 A variety of skeletal malformations affect individuals with Marfan syndrome including overgrowth of the ribs, which can push the breastbone (sternum) inward resulting in a sunken chest (pectus excavatum) or outward resulting in a protruding chest (pectus carinatum).
-Additional symptoms include abnormally loose or flexible joints (joint hypermobility), flat feet (pes planus), fingers that are permanently bent or “fixed” and cannot extend or straighten fully (camptodactyly or clinodactyly), and reduced extension of the elbow.
-In some cases, the joints may be unaffected or may become tight and stiff (contractures).
+Additional symptoms include abnormally loose or flexible joints (joint hypermobility), flat feet (pes planus), fingers that are permanently bent or โ€œfixedโ€ and cannot extend or straighten fully (camptodactyly or clinodactyly), and reduced extension of the elbow.
+In some people, the joints may be unaffected or may become tight and stiff (contractures).
 Some individuals have an abnormally deep hip socket (acetabulum) with deep insertion of the head of the long bone (femur) of the leg (protrusio acetabulae) and signs of bone erosion.
 Many individuals with Marfan syndrome develop spinal abnormalities such as progressive curving of the spine (scoliosis) that may be mild or severe.
 Scoliosis may be associated with back pain in some affected individuals.
 In children, skeletal abnormalities may progress rapidly during phases of rapid growth, such as adolescence.

 Individuals with Marfan syndrome may have significant cardiovascular problems such as a common heart defect known as mitral valve prolapse.
 The mitral valve is located between the left upper and left lower chambers (left atrium and left ventricle, respectively) of the heart.
-Mitral valve prolapse occurs when one or both of the flaps (cusps) of the mitral valve bulge or collapse backward (prolapse) into the left upper chamber (atrium) of the heart during ventricular contraction.
-In some cases, this may allow leakage or the backward flow of blood from the left lower chamber of the heart (ventricle) back into the left atrium (mitral regurgitation).
+Mitral valve prolapse occurs when one or both flaps (cusps) of the mitral valve bulge or collapse backward (prolapse) into the left upper chamber (atrium) of the heart during ventricular contraction.
+In some people, this may allow leakage or the backward flow of blood from the left lower chamber of the heart (ventricle) back into the left atrium (mitral regurgitation).
 Often no associated symptoms are apparent (asymptomatic).
-However, in other cases, mitral valve prolapse can result in chest pain, abnormal heart rhythms (arrhythmias), or evidence of inadequate heart function (congestive heart failure, most often in association with prolonged and severe mitral regurgitation).
+However, mitral valve prolapse can result in chest pain, abnormal heart rhythms (arrhythmias), or evidence of inadequate heart function (congestive heart failure, most often in association with prolonged and severe mitral regurgitation).

-Additional cardiovascular findings include widening (aneurysm) and degeneration of the main artery that carries blood away from the heart (aorta), tearing (dissection) of the aorta so that blood seeps between the inner and outer layers of the aortic wall, and backward flow of blood from the aorta into the lower left chamber (ventricle) of the heart (aortic regurgitation).
+Additional cardiovascular findings include widening (aneurysm) and degeneration of the main artery that carries blood away from the heart (aorta), tearing (dissection) of the aorta so that blood seeps between the inner and outer layers of the aortic wall and backward flow of blood from the aorta into the lower left chamber (ventricle) of the heart (aortic regurgitation).
 If severe and left untreated, these heart abnormalities associated with Marfan syndrome can cause life-threatening complications such as rupture of the aorta and congestive heart failure.
 Some individuals may develop widening of the main artery of the lungs (pulmonary artery dilatation).
 This typically does not cause any problems in people with Marfan syndrome.

 Individuals with Marfan syndrome commonly develop abnormalities of the eyes, especially nearsightedness (myopia), which may develop early in childhood and become progressively worse.
 Approximately 60 percent of individuals develop displacement of the lenses of the eyes away from the center of the eye (ectopia lentis).
 Ectopia lentis may occur at birth or later in life and may remain stable or become progressively worse.

-Additional issues affecting the eyes in Marfan syndrome include an abnormally flat cornea (the front portion of the eyes through which light passes), underdevelopment of the colored portion of the eye (hypoplastic iris), and detachment of the nerve-rich membrane (retina) lining the back of the eyes.
+Additional issues affecting the eyes in Marfan syndrome include an abnormally flat cornea (the front portion of the eyes through which light passes), underdevelopment of the colored portion of the eye (hypoplastic iris) and detachment of the nerve-rich membrane (retina) lining the back of the eyes.
 Some individuals with Marfan syndrome are at risk for the early development of clouding of the lenses of the eyes (cataracts) or increased pressure and/or associated changes in the eyes (glaucoma).
 If left untreated, eye abnormalities can result in vision loss.

 • < Previous section